sidharthrajaram/CrystalBall/README.md

 | Total Games        | Games Predicted Correctly | Accuracy |
 |:-------------:|:-------------:|:-----:|
 | 23     | 15 | 65.2% |

+#### Update: I stopped writing up the daily predictions in the readme, but let me know if that's something you want to see.

 ### 12.29.20 Forecast